 Our food consists of Carbohydrates, Proteins, Fats, Vitamins and Minerals.
 Besides these, water and fibres are also present.
 These are the essential components of our food and we call them nutrients.
+In activity 1, you prepared food items list.
+Which of them have carbohydrates?
+Which of them have proteins?
+Which of them have vitamins and minerals?
 The components present in food substances can be tested easily through simple experiments.